 Heat can be obtained from the combustion of fuels such as coal, petroleum fuel oil, natural gas, municipal wastes or biomass, a nuclear fission reactor, & other sources.
 If you are looking for steam power solutions for your business, you may come across the confusing difference between a steam generator and a steam boiler.

 The most basic understanding of these two systems is that they both produce energy through steam; however, they accomplish this in fundamentally different ways.
-These differences affect everything about each system, including their size, operation, and, most importantly, their application.
+These differences affect everything about each system, including its size, operation, and, most importantly, its application.

-Since steam boilers and steam generators are to be used in completely different situations, it is essentials for a business to understand discrepancies between them.
+Since steam boilers and steam generators are to be used in completely different situations, it is essential for a business to understand the discrepancies between them.
 Understanding the design of these two systems will help you choose which one is right to meet your energy production needs.